 - Who scares you?

 - What is the biggest fight you’ve had recently?
-With whom was it with and what was it about?
+Who was it with and what was it about?

 - Write 250 words beginning with this phrase: Here’s the thing most people don’t know about peanut butter.